 How to get a Korean guy to notice you?

-Learn the do’s and don’t’s of Korean dating culture – It’s important to the dos and don’ts of Korean culture.
+Learn the do’s and don’t’s of Korean dating culture – It’s important to the dos and don’ts of Korean romantic and sexual culture.
 The best way to do this is to show the proper respect to the other person by calling them “oppa”.
 It’s also best to keep physical contact at a minimum.

 Learn a few compliments for your Korean man – If you want to really impress a Korean boy, how about learning a few compliments in Korean.
 The most imporant thing to learn would be “sarangaheyo” or I love you.